EU opens investigation into Amazon's e-book business

 However Amazon said it was confident its agreements with publishers were legal and in the best interests of readers.
 "We look forward to demonstrating this to the Commission as we cooperate fully during this process," it said.

-Antitrust officials are also probing the European tax affairs of Apple, as well as the Starbucks cafe chain, putting U.S. multinationals squarely at the centre of concerns over low corporate tax deals arranged with small EU states.
+Antitrust officials are also probing the European tax affairs of Apple (AAPL.O), as well as the Starbucks (SBUX.O) cafe chain, putting U.S. multinationals squarely at the centre of concerns over low corporate tax deals arranged with small EU states.

 President Barack Obama, whose administration is trying to negotiate an ambitious transatlantic free trade deal with the 28-nation bloc, warned earlier this year against Europe turning to protectionism to the detriment of the U.S. tech sector.